• Skip to main content

 The circuit presented here offers exactly the same features, that is, it enables the charging of a battery from two different sources, yet keeping the design extremely simple, efficient, cheap and hassle free.

-Let's understand the circuit in details with the help of the following explanation:
+So I have explained the circuit in details with the help of the following explanation:

 Circuit Diagram